Botox for Crows Feet

 Before and after – Botox for crows feet

-What are Botox Injections?
+What are crow’s feet?

-How does Botox work to Treat Crow’s Feet?
+How does Botox work to treat crow’s feet?

 AS 35 yo female before and after Botox eyes 2 months apart EYES ONLY MGWatermark